nilgold/Office-OpSec/README.md

 16. In the "Create Credentials" dropdown, choose "Service Account Key."
 17. In the "Service Account" dropdown, choose "New Service Account."
 18. Name the service account.
 Write down the service account ID e-mail address (e.g. account-name@project-name.iam.gserviceaccount.com), to be used in step 25 when sharing the Sheets doc.
-19. Choose "Key type: JSON" (The key is not be used in this config.)
+19. Choose "Key type: JSON" (The credentials are not used in this config).
 20. Click Create.
 21. At "Service account has no role," in the "Select a role" dropdown, select Project -> Editor.
 Click Create.
 22. The Credentials JSON file will download to browser.
 (The credentials are not used in this config.)